• Blog

 According to scientists, obesity is the first place, followed by cancer and other chronic diseases.

 There is nothing wrong with being bigger or having more weight than models.
-Most important that we would be as healthy as human beings.
+Most importantly, we would be as healthy as human beings.
 We are all different because our genes are different.

 Skinny people can gain weight and carry plenty of waste in their bowels in the same way as fat people.